deelliot/Snake/README.md

 ## Getting Started

+Clone the repository to your local machine.
+The project uses the [CMake SFML Project Template](https://github.com/SFML/cmake-sfml-project), which means you don't need to have SFML pre-installed unless you're a Linux user.

-Clone the repository to your local machine and follow the building and running instructions in the next section.
+Follow the building and running instructions in the next section.

+## Pause Screen

+Press the designated pause key during gameplay to pause the game and take a break.
+The pause screen provides options to resume the game or return to the main menu.

+## ToDo

+- **Implement the Different Game Modes**: As described below:

 	## Game Modes

-The Snake Game offers three exciting game modes:
+	### Classic Mode

-1. **Classic Mode**: The traditional Snake Game experience.
+	The traditional Snake Game experience.
 Eat food, grow longer, and try to achieve the highest score possible.

+	### Time Attack Mode

-2. **Time Attack Mode**: Test your skills against the clock.
+	Test your skills against the clock.
 Race to eat as much food as possible within a limited time.

+	### Obstacle Mode

-3. **Obstacle Mode**: Navigate through a maze of obstacles while trying to grow your snake.
+	Navigate through a maze of obstacles while trying to grow your snake.
 Avoid collisions to survive and thrive.

-## Pause Screen

-Press the designated pause key during gameplay to pause the game and take a break.
-The pause screen provides options to resume the game or return to the main menu.
+- **Rolling High Score Logic**:

 	## Rolling High Score

 	The game keeps track of your performance with a rolling high score.
 Your highest score achieved across all game modes is persistently displayed on the main menu.

-Certainly!
-Here's an updated section with CMake and Make instructions:

 ## Building and Running